amidaware/trmm-docs/docs/index.md

 _[Github Discussions](https://github.com/amidaware/tacticalrmm/discussions): is a distant 2nd option, we will frequently request you join Discord if you're requesting help or troubleshooting issues with your installation._

-[Github Issues](https://github.com/amidaware/tacticalrmm/issues): Report bugs you discover with clear writeups on how to reproduce problems.
+[Github Issues](https://github.com/amidaware/tacticalrmm/issues): Report bugs you discover with clear write-ups on how to reproduce problems.
 Also submit enhancement/feature requests here.

 [View useful scripts](https://github.com/amidaware/community-scripts) to be used in Tactical RMM.

-Check out [Awesome](https://github.com/amidaware/trmm-awesome) additions from the community
+Check out [Awesome](https://github.com/amidaware/trmm-awesome) additions from the community.

 ## Github Repos